lidofinance/docs/docs/contracts/oracle-report-sanity-checker.md

 - **`oneOffCLBalanceDecreaseBPLimit`** — new value of the `LimitsList.oneOffCLBalanceDecreaseBPLimit`

-Emits whenever the value of the `LimitsList.oneOffCLBalanceDecreaseBPLimit` value is changed.

 ### AnnualBalanceIncreaseBPLimitSet()

+Emits whenever the value of the `LimitsList.annualBalanceIncreaseBPLimit` value is changed.

 ```solidity
 event AnnualBalanceIncreaseBPLimitSet(uint256 annualBalanceIncreaseBPLimit);